opsmill/infrahub/helm/README.md

 ## Persistence

 The chart offers the ability to configure persistence for the database and other components.
-Check the `pvc` section in `values.yaml` for more details.
+Check the `persistence` section of each component in `values.yaml` for more details.

 ## Customization